jableable/regulators/README.md

 ## Dataset Generation

 Our dataset combines EPA emissions data (1995-2020) with economic, demographic, and meteorological data—such as GDP, population size, electricity usage, and temperature—as some key covariates of emissions.
-It also combines yearly emissions data from the Energy Information Administration (EIA) extending back to 1990.
+A complete description of the variables can be found in `total_state_data_info`

 ## Exploratory Data Analysis